 The DUI/OWI attorneys of Hart Powell, S.C. understand the legal issues surrounding these cases.
 We will carefully review the evidence to build a strategic defense on your behalf.
 Our attorneys will investigate and challenge any unclear information regarding your case.
 For instance, improper maintenance of breathalyzer machines can cause inaccurate readings.
 Challenging this kind of law enforcement error is vital to a successful defense.
 A skilled attorney can identify weaknesses in the prosecution’s claims and defend your rights.

-Facing a DUI/OWI charge is an embarrassing and stressful experience, but it is essential to remember that you still have legal rights.
+If you are charged with drunk driving, facing it is an embarrassing and stressful experience, but it is essential to remember that you still have legal rights.
 Your decisions regarding your DUI/OWI case will affect the rest of your life.
 It is in your best interest to hire the best criminal defense lawyer possible.
-The Milwaukee DUI/OWI lawyers of Hart Powell, S.C. will fight for your rights and will work to ensure you receive a fair trial.
-To learn more about our exceptional legal services, contact the Milwaukee DUI/OWI lawyers today by calling (414) 271-9595.
+The Milwaukee OWI attorneys of Hart Powell, S.C. will fight for your rights and will work to ensure you receive a fair trial.
+To learn more about our exceptional legal services, contact the Milwaukee OWI attorneys today by calling (414) 271-9595 for a free consultation.